 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 1DX Mark II provides a faster frame rate than the ZX1.
 It can shoot movie footage at 4K/60p, while the Zeiss is limited to 4K/30p.

 Feature comparison: Zeiss ZX1 vs Canon 1D X Mark II

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the ZX1 has an electronic viewfinder (6221k dots), while the 1DX Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DX Mark II has a higher magnification than the one of the ZX1 (0.76x vs 0.74x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Zeiss ZX1 and Canon 1D X Mark II in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 1DX Mark II, but is missing on the ZX1 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.